Learn how Harlequin fish helped South Australia develop marine sanctuary zones.

 So how did these parks and zones get on the map?

-‘This behaviour means that populations are susceptible to localised depletions but that sanctuary zones will provide them with a high level of protection.
+‘This site-attached behaviour means that populations are susceptible to localised depletions, but adequately-sized sanctuary zones will provide them with a high level of protection.’

 ‘Significantly, the Sponge Gardens Sanctuary Zone within the Encounter Marine Park now includes a known hot spot for harlequin fish in SA.’